 Trip Route Map & Travel Tips

 My travel tips for Ha Giang will be different from all of my other travelogues, which I regularly recommended self-driving.
-The route from Hanoi to Ha Giang are challenging as only the 1st 40km of the 300km are on the highway, with the rest being sandy rocky roads interspersed with properly maintained tarmac roads.
+The route from Hanoi to Ha Giang is challenging as only the 1st 40km of the 300km are on the highway, with the rest being sandy rocky roads interspersed with properly maintained tarmac roads.
 Ha Giang is best experienced with a registered local travel agent familiar with the province.
 Communication will especially be a key barrier for travellers thinking of doing the DIY way.
-In short, A call to Jetabout Holidays is the best solution at this time of writing, as it has good links with reputable agencies in Vietnam.

 Attractions in Ha Giang